SinghA01-ml/adaptive-hydrostability/README.md

 - Line 629: Path to the MATLAB executable (MATLAB_BIN)
 - Line 630: Path to the IFISS installation directory (IFISS_DIR)

 Users should modify these two lines to match the locations of their own MATLAB installation and IFISS directory.
-All computations were performed using MATLAB R2025a.

 The code does not require users to replicate the folder structure of the developer’s machine; only the correct absolute paths to MATLAB and the IFISS folder need to be provided.